Shubham9156/Spam-Mail-Prediction/README.md

 # Spam-Mail-Prediction
-Spam Ham Mail Prediction model
+Spam Ham Mail Prediction model from machine learning model where mail filter if the mails are spam mail or ham mail